JereNwa/learn-to-code-in-html/index.md

 All of these come together to create a simple web page.

-Now, try copying the code for the simple page and change the text and title.
-Run your new code.
+Now, try copying the code for the simple page into the `basic-website.html` file and change the text and title.
+Run your `basic-website.html` file in your browser.
 What was the result?

 ### The `<img>` tag
-As you can infer, the `<img>` tag allows you to add images to an HTML page.
+For this lesson, create a new file in your folder/project called `img-tag.html` As you can infer, the `<img>` tag allows you to add images to an HTML page.
 There is one atribute that we absolutely need to add to the tag: the `src` attribute.
 Attributes provide additional information about elements (including tags). 'src' is short for source and tells us where to get the image from.<br/>
 There are two ways you can get an image into an HTML file.
 The first one involves downloading one yourself:
 1. Upload the file to your folder or project.